Indian Economy

 examguru by ExamGuru

-Economy: It is the state of a country or region in terms of the production and consumption of goods and service and the supply of money.
-Types of Economy Depending upon the dominant view o
+Economy It is the state of a country or region in terms of the production and consumption of goods and services and the supply of money.
+Types of Economy Depending upon the dominant view

 examguru by ExamGuru

-Economic Planning is the process in which the limited natural resources are used skillfully so as to achieve the desired goals.
-The concept of Economic Planning in India, is derived from Russia (th
+Introduction Economic Planning is the process by which the limited natural resources are used skillfully to achieve the desired goals.
+The concept of Economic Planning in India is derived from

 examguru by ExamGuru